MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 4/readme.md

 4 - (-1) = 5

 ## Question 8
-Consider teh algorithm below.
+Consider the algorithm below.
 What is the output if the input is A[-2,-1,0,1,2]?

 Algorithm Secret(A[0..n-1])
 // Input: An array A[0..n-1] of real numbers